Hierarchy | |

 Translated by «Yandex.Translator»

-In Bulgarian and Macedonian mythology, the evil mythical female creature that lives in the mountains, on the lake, and rushes like a whirlwind through the air.
+In Bulgarian and Macedonian mythology, an evil mythical female creature that lives in the mountains, by the lake and rushes through the air like a whirlwind.
 A kind of fork.
-Are hostile to people, and seeing someone bathing, entangle his long hair, as networks.
-Caught are tortured in various ways, for example, a particular pleasure to tear out their eyes.
+They are hostile to people and, seeing someone bathing, they entangle their long hair like nets.

 Related facts